 Under The Environment Act 1995, all Councils must monitor air quality in their area against national objectives and report the results to the Government.
-We declare an Air Quality Management Area where air quality is likely to fail to meet the objectives set out in the National Air Quality Strategy.
+We declare an Air Quality Management Area (AQMA) where air quality is likely to fail to meet the objectives set out in the National Air Quality Strategy.

-What kind of air pollution do Councils monitor?
+What kind of air pollution do we monitor?

-There are several pollutants of concern; the most common kind of air pollution that Councils monitor is nitrogen dioxide, followed by particulate matter.
-There is little need to monitor other pollutants, as levels are usually very low.
+There are several pollutants of concern; the most common kind of air pollution that Councils, including Eden monitor, is nitrogen dioxide.

 Where does nitrogen dioxide come from?